 Should an employee have concerns regarding the activities of others not specifically addressed in a policy, the chain of command should be followed.
 The organizational chain of command begins with an employee's immediate supervisor.
 Areas of concern should initially be addressed with the direct supervisor.
-If the employee has concerns he/she feels is not appropriately addressed by the supervisor, the employee may then discuss the concerns with the employee's department head.
-Should the employee not be satisfied with the outcome of the discussion with the department head, the employee may then address the issue with the Mayor.
+If the employee has concerns he/she feels are not appropriately addressed by the supervisor, the employee may then discuss the concerns with the employee's Department Head.
+Should the employee not be satisfied with the outcome of the discussion with the Department Head, the employee may then address the issue with the Mayor.
 Following addressing concerns with the Mayor, the employee may present his/her concerns to the appropriate department's Oversight Committee.
+For library employees, after speaking to Department Head, if not satisfied he/she should present his/her concerns to the Library Board of Trustees.